Dasharo/docs/docs/dasharo-menu-docs/overview.md

 The page is the main view of the firmware setup application.
 It contains the board model (`MS-7D25`), installed CPU and firmware version in the top-left corner.
-In the top-right corner the CPU frequency and system RAM amount is shown.
+In the top-right corner the CPU frequency and system RAM amount are shown.

 From the main page one may access all menus and submenus available in the